 “Don’t worry, Mum,” Maria said softly.
 “It’s just him.
 In his mind, everyone has or is going to hurt him.
 He is protecting himself.”

 The conversation was getting too much for Lucy.
-“Okay, darling, please go get the hens eggs and bring some lettuce back with you from the garden.”
+“Okay, darling,” she said, “please go get the hens eggs and bring some lettuce back with you from the garden.”

 After dinner, Maria walked the few streets to Farkas’s house and left some eggs at his front door with a note saying, These are from Mum.
 She said that she misses seeing you at the cafe.
 Maria thought, If Mum knew I said that, she would kill me.
 She laughed and ran home.